htejera/leaderboardC2/README.md

 php -S localhost:80 -t /var/www/
 ```

 The above command will start routing all requests to the Web root /var/www.
 If an incoming HTTP request for a file or folder is received, PHP will look for it inside the Web root and send it over to the browser if found.
-Otherwise, PHP will load the default index.php (containing your F3-enabled code).
+Otherwise, PHP will load the default index.php.

 ### Plugin installation